5T33Z0/Clover-Crate/Graphics/README.md

 **NOTES**:
 - You only need to enter something in "FB Name" if you don't use `Whatevergreen.kext`, which handles all this stuff nowadays.
-- Injecting "FB name" it might cause conflicts when WhateverGreen is active, because WEG uses the default AMDRadeonFramebuffer to do its magic.
+- Injecting "FB name" it might cause conflicts when WhateverGreen is active, because WEG uses the default `AMDRadeonFramebuffer` to do its magic.

 #### `Inject ATI` and `FB Name` in macOS Monterey
 Since Clover r5145, commit 89658955f, the Framebuffer Patches for ATI/AMD were updated for better performance under macOS Monterey 12.3+ with newer GPUs.
 Do the following to enable the correct framebuffer for your AMD GPU:

 1. Enable `Inject ATI`
-2. Under `FB Name`, enter ther name of the Framebuffer Patch matching the Controller in your GPU or select one from the dropdown menu:
+2. Under `FB Name`, enter the name of the Framebuffer Patch matching the Controller in your GPU or select one from the dropdown menu:
 	- **RX6900** &rarr; `Carswell`
 	- **RX6800** &rarr; `Belknap`
 	- **RX6600** &rarr; `Henbury`